Cricket in Germany: A history beyond bat and ball | DW | 01.10.2021

 "I grew up here and have a special connection with Germany," Daub, born in Göttingen, told DW.
 "It's good to be a part of it and represent the country."

-When Germany play their World Cup qualifiers in two weeks though, the squad will look different.
+But when Germany play their World Cup qualifiers in two weeks, the squad will look different.
 For some, this is an issue.

-Srinivas, the former Germany wicket keeper, would prefer to see more domestic-based players get called up rather than someone of better ability who happens to have a German passport — to play for Germany you need to either have been born here, have a German passport or have lived in the country for three years and can prove this is your home.
+Srinivas, the former Germany wicket keeper, would prefer to see more domestic-based players get called up rather than someone of better ability who happens to have a German passport — to play for Germany you need to either have been born in the country, have a German passport or have lived in the country for three years and can prove it is your home.

 On the other hand, Singh believes the presence of professionals can only be good for the sport and its infrastructure.